-A winning entry in the growing Netflix catalogue of rom-coms, The Half of It revolves around a shy girl who agrees to help a jock win over a girl.
+A delectable entry in the growing Netflix catalogue of rom-coms, The Half of It revolves around a shy girl who agrees to help a jock win over a girl.
 Too bad she's harbouring feelings for the girl herself.

 The Half of It is heartwarming and witty, with an intriguing premise and likeable characters you will root for in no time.
 The movie isn't solely about romance – it's about friendship, acceptance, growing up and so much more.

-High School Musical might be cheesy, but it's also a lot of fun, mainly thanks to lively performances by Efron and Vanessa Hudgens.
+High School Musical might be cheesy, but it's also fun, mainly thanks to lively performances by Efron and Vanessa Hudgens.
 The musical numbers are delightful and the light tone of the flick ensures a highly enjoyable watching experience, especially if you set your expectations accordingly.
 You won't be swept off your feet, but your mood will improve dramatically.

-The movie hits a lot of familiar beats but never fails to charm, delivering an absorbing story with a powerful message.
+The movie hits a lot of familiar beats but never fails to entertain, delivering an absorbing story with a powerful message.
 It also features some funny scenes and has a lot of heart, so it's perfect if you're suffering from To All the Boys I've Loved Before withdrawal.

-The Sun Is Also a Star features Yara Shahidi and Charles Melton as two teens who fall in love, while one of their families faces deportation.
+The Sun Is Also a Star features Yara Shahidi and Charles Melton as 2 teens who fall in love, while one of their families faces deportation.
 Their instant love story sparks over one magical day amid the fervour and flurry of New York City.

 Looking for an extra dose of Noah Centineo in your life?
 You can't go wrong with The Perfect Date, a Netflix original revolving around a high school student who creates an app to offer his services as a fake date to make money for college.
 When he develops feelings for someone, his plans take a turn.
 The movie also stars Laura Marano and Camila Mendes.

-Incurable romantics will immediately fall for the cute story, while everyone else will likely enjoy the chemistry between Centineo and pretty much any girl he shares the screen with.
-All in all, the movie is a very good time.
+Incurable romantics will immediately fall for the cute story, while everyone else will enjoy the chemistry between Centineo and pretty much any girl he shares the screen with.
+All in all, the movie is a good time.